UPSC Syllabus 2026: Comprehensive IAS Prelims & Mains Syllabus PDF

 SanthaliDevanagari or OlchikiDogriDevanagari

-Structure of UPSC Language Papers:
+UPSC IAS Syllabus: Pattern of Language Papers:

 1. Essay – 100 marks